The name of the book we will learn from today is “Give and Take”, written by Adam Grant.

 The author has identified three basic styles of social interaction: giving, taking, and matching.
 Takers like to get more than they give.
 They put their interests ahead of others’ needs and use reciprocity to their advantage.
 Takers believe we live in a competitive, dog-eat-dog world.
-Givers prefer to give more than they get, generously sharing their time, energy, knowledge, skills, ideas, and connections, for other people to benefit.
+Givers prefer to give more than they get, generously sharing their time, energy, knowledge, skills, ideas, and connections for others to benefit.

-Most of us are matchers aiming for a delicate balance between giving and taking.
-Matchers have high fairness standards: they help others authentically, but they also protect themselves by seeking reciprocity. “success depends heavily on how we approach our interactions with other people.
-Every time we interact with another person at work, we have a choice: do we try to claim as much value as possible or contribute value without worrying about what we receive in return?”
+Most of us are matches aiming for a delicate balance between giving and taking.
+Matchers have high fairness standards: they help others authentically, but they also protect themselves by seeking reciprocity. “success depends heavily on how we approach our interactions with others.
+Whenever we interact with another person at work, we have a choice: do we try to claim as much value as possible or contribute value without worrying about what we receive in return?”

 To recognize a taker in your network:

 1. Access other networks to see how they have treated their peers.